 Adnan is co-editing and producing the after.video video book, exploring video as theory, reflecting upon networked video, as it profoundly re-shapes medial patterns (Youtube, citizen journalism, video surveillance etc.).
 Adnan’s documentary film work tracks artist pranksters The Yes Men and net provocatours Bitnik Collective.
 Bitnik’s practice expands from the digital to affect physical spaces, often intentionally applying loss of control to challenge established structures and mechanisms, formulating fundamental questions concerning contemporary issues.

 is feminist, architect, researcher and lecturer at the Department of Landscape Architecture, The University of Sheffield – UK.
 She received the Marie Curie Individual Fellowship for her Un-war Space research (2016-2018) developed at the Faculty of Architecture and Built Environment – TU Delft.
 Armina’s research, practice and teaching intersects and focuses on politics of re-presentation and re-production of physical, mediated space, bodily and interspecies experiences in extreme conditions of war destruction.
-She founded Un-war Space Lab, the collective of architects and intermedia artists researching and exposing spatially and virtually ecologies of violent spatial transformations.
+She founded Un-war Space Lab: It works as a fluid collective of researchers and practitioners across disciplines of landscape architecture, film, archaeology, visual arts, environmental humanities.

 a design anthropologist, combines her work as designer, lecturer and researcher.
 She is based in Belgium at the Department of Design, KASK & Conservatory, the school of arts of University College Ghent and Howest.With a background in Comparative Cultural Sciences at Ghent University and Footwear Design at Ars Sutoria in Milan, Willems’ PhD brought together biomechanics, anthropology and design sciences.
 She explores relations between gait (walking), context, materials, skills and design methods in various communities and questions conventional thinking on design, production and creativity.
 Inspired by the convergence of traditional wisdom and modern technology Willems has now embarked on a follow up study, 3D2WALK, which aims to bring sustainable production and individual needs closer together through 3D printing.
 In 2017 she founded ‘Future Footwear Foundation’ (www.futurefootwearfoundation.com) to scale up global activities and sustain the convergence beyond term-limited research.
 The foundation stands for creating footwear that is sustainable for body and environment and fosters collaborations between artisans, students, and synergistic units in academia and private sectors.